-But none can enter the watch tower of Zion, or use the divine telescope, who do not come with meek and teachable spirit, with consecrated hearts, and a student's purpose to know the truth.
+But, none can enter the watch-tower of Zion, or use the divine telescope, who do not come with meek and teachable spirit, with consecrated hearts, and a student's purpose to know the truth.
 To such the Lord will blessedly disclose the riches of his grace.

 But what of the microscope?
 Thus far we have only been glancing briefly at the telescopic visions of God's Word; but what, in comparison, we may term the microscopic views, also wondrously declare the glory of God.
 They declare his glory most emphatically to the natural man, for they are such as the natural man can more readily grasp and accept.
 These relate to the natural man, and his restoration to human perfection.
-The telescopic views are chiefly for those [R717 : page 7] who are "new creatures" and heirs together with Christ.
+The telescopic views are chiefly for those who are "new creatures" and heirs together with Christ.
 We turn the telescope heavenward, the microscope earthward; and the latter discloses the promises of restitution.
-Close examination shows the blessedness of that restored estate - perfect manhood - and the necessary discipline to lead the race to it; the judgments of God in the punishments of the wicked for their correction, and rewarding the righteous; and the doom pronounced against present evil systems, ecclesiastical, civil, and social, which, defying the power of the Almighty, bind and oppress mankind.
+Close examination shows the blessedness of that restored estate - perfect human nature - and the necessary discipline to lead the race to it; the judgments of God in the punishments of the wicked for their correction, and rewarding the righteous; and the doom pronounced against present evil systems, ecclesiastical, civil and social, which, defying the power of the Almighty, bind and oppress mankind.

-These microscopic views disclose to the vision of faith a physical earth that shall be man's Paradise restored - "The wilderness and the solitary place shall be glad...and the desert shall rejoice and blossom as the rose.
+These microscopic views disclose to the vision of faith a physical earth that shall be man's Paradise restored - "The wilderness and the solitary place shall be glad ...and the desert shall rejoice and blossom as the rose.
 It shall blossom abundantly and rejoice even with joy and singing.
 The glory of Lebanon shall be given unto it, the excellency of Carmel and Sharon....And the parched ground shall become a pool, and the thirsty land springs of water."
-It points to the fact that all obstacles shall be removed from the way to holiness - "No lion shall be there, nor any ravenous beast shall go up thereon; it shall not be found there, but the redeemed shall walk there."
-It shows that all eyes and ears shall be opened to receive the truth, to be instructed in the right ways of the Lord - "Then the eyes of the blind shall be opened, and the tongue of the dumb sing."

-It tells of the joyful progress of mankind towards perfection under that wise beneficent reign of Christ - "And the ransomed of the Lord shall return and come to Zion with songs and everlasting joy upon their heads; they shall obtain joy and gladness, and sorrow and sighing shall flee away."
-(Isa.
-35.)
+They point us to the fact that all obstacles shall be removed from the way to holiness - "No lion shall be there, nor any ravenous beast shall go up thereon; it shall not be found there, but the redeemed shall walk there."
+They show that all eyes and ears shall be opened to receive the truth, to be instructed in the right ways of the Lord - "Then the eyes of the blind shall be opened, and the ears of the deaf shall be unstopped.
+Then shall the lame leap as a hart, and the tongue of the dumb sing."
+They tell of the joyful progress of mankind toward perfection under that wise and beneficent reign of Christ - "And the ransomed of the Lord shall return and come to Zion with songs and everlasting joy upon their heads; they shall obtain joy and gladness, and sorrow and sighing shall flee away." - Isa.
+35.